-This campaign began with the recent suicides of 5 young teens on the Pine Ridge Indian Reservation and 7 additional suicide attempts by other teens in the same community.
-Having developed deep and meaningful relationships with the Lakota Nation over the last 10 years, I was deeply saddened and then angry about this terrible, irrevocable loss of young lives, their promise and potential.
-Sending my sympathy is not enough.
-Being in ACTION about these deaths is what everyone connected to this project feels must happen.
+In the winter of 2015 five suicides deaths of young teens on Pine Ridge, and seven additional suicide attempts by other teens in the same community spurred Collins into action.
+Having developed deep and meaningful relationships with the Lakota Nation over the last 16 years, Collins had already worked on and spearheaded many projects there.
+This was different.
+Children as young as twelve years old were taking their own lives.
+Deeply saddened and angry about this terrible, irrevocable loss of young lives, their promise and potential, Collins felt her sympathy was not enough.
+And so, Lakota Tiny House Nation was born.

-In conversation with our LTHN project partners, what became most clear about the young people of Pine Ridge is their desire and willingness to be part of something meaningful and true to the culture.
-These children and teens have the heart, the intellect, and the desire to do good things, to realize all their potential as Lakota and as young adults. and to be able to navigate this very chaotic and confusing world.
-While most relatives and friends provide the spiritual and cultural resources needed to make their children's and grandchildren's lives happy and healthy, many of these same families don't always have the financial resources that are also necessary to support their health and wellbeing.
+In cooperation with Vermont Tiny House builder, Peter King, contractor and friend, Peter Limanek, and spiritual elder Pete Catches, Jr. along with his wife, Cindy Catches, and many hunka (adopted) relatives, including youth leaders; it became clear that the young people of Pine Ridge wanted to be part of something meaningful and true to the culture.
+Above all, they wanted to help make life better.
+While most relatives and friends provide the spiritual and cultural resources needed to make their children's and grandchildren's lives happy and healthy, many of these same families don't always have the financial resources necessary to support their health and well-being.
 Youth sometimes feel a hopelessness that becomes overwhelming.

-Many thanks and welcome to our Tiny House Nation.
+Many thanks and welcome to Lakota Tiny House Nation.